Taking a closer look in the Activity Trends graph, can shed light on how users learn overtime.

 Presence: Sort by Views to see only users that played at least one video.
 If someone is not on the list - he has not watched any of the course videos yet.

-The Thumbs up column indicates how many Thumbs Up (= Instructor’s “likes”) each student received.
-This can be used as extra credit, or bonus points for the students.
+The Thumbs up column indicates how many Thumbs Up (= Instructor’s “likes”) each learner received.
+This can be used as extra credit, or bonus points for the learners.

-The Replies column can also serve as an indicator to students who not only take an active part of the discussion, but are actually helping others (replying to other questions).
-This can also be used as extra credit, or bonus points for the students.
+The Replies column can also serve as an indicator to learners who not only take an active part of the discussion, but are actually helping others (replying to other questions).
+This can also be used as extra credit, or bonus points for the learners.

 Course analytics data can be exported, and dowloaded in CSV format.
 For more details please refer to Exporting Course Data: